 When: Jan.
 30, 2017 from 11:00 to 11:10 am EST

 Host: Meredith Cary

-Tens of millions in the U.S. struggle with insomnia and yet few doctors refer to CBT-I (Cognitive Behavioral Therapy for Insomnia), a therapy that has a 70 - 80% success rate for promoting sound sleep.
+Tens of millions in the U.S. struggle with insomnia and yet few doctors refer to CBT-I (Cognitive Behavioral Therapy for Insomnia), a behavioral therapy that the American College of Physicians says should be the first-line treatment.

 CBT-I Live Episode #1